 Even Robinson Cano got into the act last week, recognizing he will need some protection in the lineup.
 Speaking to cbssports.com Cano offered:

-“I’m not going to lie.
+"“I’m not going to lie.
 We need an extra bat, especially a right-handed bat, we have many left-handed hitters.
-We need at least one more righty.
+We need at least one more righty.“You don’t want to face a lefty pitcher with a lineup of seven left-handed hitters.”"

 With only two projected starters hitting from the right side (Corey Hart & every catcher on our roster), one switch hitter (Justin Smoak), and a red-hot Nick Franklin looking for a new home, there is an opportunity to be had.